Majestic-Joker/MVC-Photo-Information-App/README.md

 ### Joshua Beaty
 ### Description:
- This web app allows the user to browse json information found on: https://jsonplaceholder.typicode.com/photos This web app is hosted on AWS at:
+ This web app allows the user to browse json information found on: https://jsonplaceholder.typicode.com/photos This web app is hosted on AWS at: [Photo Information App](http://photoinformationapp-dev.eba-kpjftmp7.us-east-2.elasticbeanstalk.com/)

 ### Instructions